mansi2024/MYSecure/README.md

 # ✔️MYSecure : Microsoft Engage Project'22( With Face Recognition Technology)

-### MY-SECURE is the Web Application which helps you to manage your passwords as we generally have many passwords for different websites.
-So, It become difficult for us to remember them all and storing it any where is not secure at all.
+### MY-SECURE is the Web Application that helps you manage your passwords as we generally have many passwords for different websites.
+So, It becomes difficult for us to remember them all, and storing it anywhere is not secure at all.
 So, Here's MY-SECURE to help you to save and manage your passwords.

 #### 🔗 Demo Video Link: https://youtu.be/DCnqAczzKlk
 #### 🔗 Web Application(Hosted): https://mysecure1.herokuapp.com/